ffhs/filament-package_ffhs_custom_forms/README.md

 Option groups help organize multiple related type options into logical collections, making your field configuration cleaner and easier to manage.

-In the Image are options marked red and the Option groups are maked Red.
+In the Image are options marked red and the Option groups are maked as blue.
 ![](images/options_and_groups.png)

 #### Example to use Option Groups